hersche/LaraTube/README.md

 ## Quick install

+The following is meaned to use in bash/via ssh and eventualy need some expirience.

 Best practice is to git clone the project.
 After, go into the project-directory, to run the following commands.

 For debian before composer..